AndradeSig/Wax-Engine/Wiki.md

-setVsync(true or false)       -> Enable or Disable the Vsync option setClosed(true or false)      -> Enables or Disables the Window closed and open state setFullscreen(true or false)  -> Enable or Disable Window's Full Screen option
+setVsync(true or false)       -> Enable or Disable the Vsync option setClosed(true or false)      -> Enables or Disables the Window closed and open state setFullscreen(true or false)  -> Enable or Disable Window FullScreen option

 isOpen()                      -> Check if the Window is open isFullscreen()                -> Check if Window is full screen